jakeiglasson/T2A1_WORKBOOK/readme.md

 ### QUICK SORT:

-Quick sort is a divide-and-conquer algorithm.
-Quick sort works by selecting a random point (the pivot) from its input array and partitioning the elements either side of that pivot into two separate arrays.
+Quicksort is a divide-and-conquer algorithm.
+Quicksort works by selecting a random point (the pivot) from its input array and partitioning the elements either side of that pivot into two separate arrays.

 The separate arrays are as follows: one for the elements that are greater than the point selected and one for the elements that are less than the point selected.

-These new arrays are then sorted recursively (The Quick sort method is applied to these arrays as well) until no more elements can be sorted and then joined together.
+These new arrays are then sorted recursively (The Quicksort method is applied to these arrays as well) until no more elements can be sorted and then joined together.

 Once this process is complete we are left with the final sorted array.